ewinnington/blue-cobalt-whale/README.md

                   Optional: A volume with custom scripts to be run after database setup.
                   For further details see the "Running scripts after setup and on startup" section below.

-Install the Oracle Instant client to C:\oracle\instantclient_19_3 Add it to the system path
+Install the Oracle Instant client to C:\oracle\instantclient_19_3 on your local machine and add it to the system PATH, so that you can access the oracle DB with some tools like DBeaver and visual studio's DbTools.

 ## MongoDB